puppetlabs/bolt/documentation/experimental_features.md

   New-BoltPolicy -Name bolt::project::user
   ```

+Bolt creates an empty class in the project's `manifests/` directory that you can
+populate with code.
 Policy names must follow [class naming
 conventions](https://puppet.com/docs/puppet/7/lang_reserved.html#classes-and-defined-resource-type-names).
-An empty class is created in the project's `manifests/` directory that you can
-then populate.

 Example output:
 ```
 Created policy 'bolt::project::user' at '/Users/puppet.user/bolt/manifests/project/user.pp'
 ```

-Policies can also be created manually by:
+Create policies manually by:

 1. Adding the file to a module's or project's `manifests/` directory.
 2. Modifying the project's `bolt-project.yaml` to include the policy in the